Where to stay in Chamonix – The 7 best towns in the valley

 Chamonix Town | Nightlife, access to the iconic Aiguille du Midi | Central location, vibrant nightlife, wide range of accommodation options | Can be very busy, especially during peak season | Central location with train stations | Access to Aiguille du Midi and Brévent-Flégère area | Excellent | Not the best | Excellent | Cosmopolitan atmosphere |

-- Best place to stay in Chamonix Valley for nightlife, with easy access to bars, restaurants, cafes, and shopping.
+- Best place for nightlife, with easy access to bars, restaurants, cafes, and shopping.

 Pros